pelinkeskin/Personal_projects/README.md

  </p>
  <p align="justify">
 <strong>Kaggle_My_Solo_Competition_Notebooks:</strong> <br />
 This file contains notebooks I submitted to Kaggle competitions.
-I am pleased to report that I am currently performing well in the Titanic Competition and have achieved a ranking within the top 6%.
-While my notebook did receive a bronze rating, I have taken it down and am actively working to improve it.
-As of present, I am in the process of making updates to enhance the quality of my work and subsequently increase my score.
+Kaggle_Titanic_Ensembles (Top_6%).ipynb was my first notebook, and I achieved a ranking within the top 6% with a 0.79425 leader score by using an Ensemble of SVC, RFC, XGBoost, and CatBoost classifiers.
+Kaggle_Titanic_Final_RFC_SVC_XGB.ipynb is my second notebook.
+I used RFC, XGB and SVC classifiers and my SVC in this notebook managed to get a 0.79186 leader score.
+I performed extensive data exploration with visualisation and feature engineering in my second notebook.
+For feature evaluation and selection, I used a combination of statistical methods and wrapper methods.
+Such that; I utilised gridsearchcv with an exhaustive feature selection to finalise feature lists and determine starting parameters for the models.
+This notebook is currently publicly available and open for comments on my Kaggle page.
 My Kaggle page: https://www.kaggle.com/pelinkeskin  <br/>
  </p>
  <p align="justify">